artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 :ref:`Preservation planning <preservation-planning>`.

 This is the basic structure of a transfer in Archivematica; however, there are many variations.
-The following sections build on the basic transfer to achieve specific goals relating to the preservation of the digital objects.
+The following sections build on the basic standard transfer to achieve specific goals relating to the preservation of the digital objects.

 .. _transfers-with-metadata: